h2non/pook/docs/how_it_works.rst

 -------------------------

-In a nutshell, ``pook`` uses ``unittest.mock`` standard Python package in order to patch external library objects, allowing ``pook`` HTTP interceptor adapter to patch any third-party packages and intercept specific function calls.
+In a nutshell, ``pook`` uses ``unittest.mock`` standard Python package in order to patch external library objects, allowing ``pook`` HTTP interceptor adaptor to patch any third-party packages and intercept specific function calls.

-``pook`` entirely relies on this interception strategy, therefore in the meantime ``pook`` is active, any outgoing HTTP traffic intercepted by the supported HTTP clients won't imply any real TCP networking, except if you enabled the real networking mode via ``pook.enable_network()``, which in that case real network traffic can be established.
+``pook`` entirely relies on this interception strategy, therefore in the meantime ``pook`` is active, any outgoing HTTP traffic intercepted by the supported HTTP clients won't imply any real TCP networking, except if you enabled the real networking mode via :func:`pook.enable_network`, which in that case real network traffic can be established.

 Worth clarifying that ``pook`` only works at Python programmatic runtime level.